-Whether you are relatively new to caregiving or have been in this role for years, you do many things to ensure that your loved one receives the support they need.
-An important aspect of this process that should be considered sooner rather than later is tax preparation.
-Getting an elder’s financial affairs (and your own) in order early on is an essential step that can be particularly helpful as tax day approaches.
+Whether you are relatively new to caregiving or have been in this role for years, you do many things to ensure your loved one receives the support they need.
+An important aspect of this process that should be considered sooner rather than later is filing taxes.
+Getting an elder’s financial affairs (and your own) in order early on will help you avoid unnecessary stress as tax day approaches.

 Every taxpayer should develop a personal organizational system to manage the important financial documents, forms and receipts they receive throughout the year.
 There’s no one-size-fits-all approach to staying organized, so each person’s method will be unique.
 You may prefer a simple three-ring binder to house all your paperwork or opt for filing cabinets of meticulously labeled hanging folders.
 Regardless of what type of system works best for you, having everything sorted and easily accessible will make filing infinitely easier.

 As a caregiver, you may also need to assume responsibility for organizing your loved one’s financial documents.
 If necessary, start a separate set of tax files for them as well.
 Important items to keep track of include: